felipe-dias-azevedo/ToGaming/README.md

 - [ ] loader for async calls to apis

 #### Easy
-- [ ] settings page for username, apis keys and secrets for IGDB
+- [X] settings page for username, apis keys and secrets for IGDB
-- [ ] startup page with recent games bought, to bought, by platforms, favorite games, etc. Progress bar with level/xp
+- [ ] startup page with recent games bought, to bought, by platforms, favorite games, etc.
+- [ ] Progress bar with level/xp on startup page
-- [ ] sheets for adding game that didnt find on search
+- [ ] sheet for adding game that didnt find on search
-- [ ] status for games (playing, played, to play, to buy)
+- [X] status for games (playing, played, to play, to buy)
-- [ ] searching on first page to view only "my" games
+- [X] searching on first page to view only "my" games
 - [ ] swipe on search page to delete recent searched
-- [ ] swipe on games search to favorite
+- [ ] swipe on games search to add to library
-- [ ] settings sheet for creator/dev for this project
+- [X] settings sheet of author of this project

+## LICENSE
+GPL 3.0